 There is little evidence of who actually produced these drawings, but the modern native tribes just call them the Ancient Ones.
 You can see my discussion on Native American Drawings at my post Ancient Mysteries and an Unusual Discovery

 On the way to Idaho, we drove through Flaming Gorge, which was also more than impressive.

 Indian patterns from Pendleton Woolen Mills

-These patterns have been used by many tribes and I am happy they are now presented in blankets and different pieces of clothing, like that these patterns are not forgotten.
+These patterns have been used by many tribes and I am happy they are now presented in blankets and unique pieces of clothing, like that these patterns are not forgotten.

 See the world through different eyes